ozedhubtech/Ozed-Network/Technical Research.md

-# Ozed Network – Milestone 1: Technical Research & Architecture (Decentralized Operating System)
+# Ozed Network – Milestone 1: Technical Research (Decentralized Operating System)

 ## Preface: Evolution of the Ozed Vision
 Ozed Network began as a **Layer 1 blockchain** focused on data sovereignty, transparency, and decentralized interoperability.